grumpyf0x48/readable_tests/README.md

 In section 2, we show how `BDDMockito` can help to write more readable tests replacing `Mockito.when` keyword by `BDDMockito.given` in the "Given" section.

+Section 3 improves the code of section 2 using `BDDAssertions.then` assertions from AssertJ.

 ## 1. Usual tests using `Mockito.when` and `Assertions.assertThat` from AssertJ

 Only `Mockito.when` keyword is used, but it is used in the "Given" section, which is puzzling :-(